jphillipsCrestron/ch5-vanilla-js-template/README.md

 ## The entry point
 The entry point is where the Crestron libraries (UMD) will be loaded into the application.
 In this demo index.html is treated as the entry point for the Crestron libraries.

+## Contracts
+A [contract](https://sdkcon78221.crestron.com/sdk/Crestron_HTML5UI/Content/Topics/CE-Overview.htm) is a document that defines how the elements in a UI will interact with a control system program.
+The Contract Editor outputs programming files for SIMPL Windows and C#, as well as an interface (.cse2j) file for a UI project to reference to interact with said programming files.
+This allows a UI and program to use descriptive names in a program; so rather than "digital join 1" a UI can reference "HomePage.Lighting.AllOff", which is much easier to read and understand at a glance.

+A contract interface (.cse2j) file can be used at both build and run time.
+At build time the contract file is referenced by the CH5 `archive` script (see [package.json](package.json)), while at run time it must be placed in `/config/contract.cse2j` (named exactly) at the root level of the served files.

 ### Initialize the WebXPanel library if running in a browser:
 ```js
 const { WebXPanel, WebXPanelConfigParams, isActive } = window.WebXPanel.getWebXPanel(!window.WebXPanel.runsInContainerApp());